-A formal letter will be sent by the Registrar to formalize any deficiencies immediately following the Fall semester of the student's senior year will be scanned into the student management system (Populi).
+A formal letter will be sent by the Registrar to formalize any deficiencies immediately following the Fall semester of the student's senior year.

 Graduation Regalia

 According to traditions of academic regalia, no jewelry or non-academic accessories should be worn on the outside of the robe, no accessories or decor on the cap.
 The only exceptions are the gold cords and tassels worn by students graduating with honors.